astropy/astroquery/docs/gaia/gaia.rst

   >>> results = job.get_results()

 Cross-matching catalogues is one of the most popular operations executed in the Gaia archive.
-For more details about how to run different cross-matches we direct the reader to: https://gea.esac.esa.int/archive-help/tutorials/crossmatch/index.html

 2.7.
 Tables sharing
 ~~~~~~~~~~~~~~~~~~~